Miles Straume: Season 4

+In early December 2004, when he is twenty-seven years old, Miles is hired by Charles Widmore to go on a freighter called the Kahana to an uncharted island to retrieve a mass murderer named Ben Linus.
+Widmore believes that Miles will be able to communicate with those whom he had killed and gain information regarding Ben's location.

 Miles is flown via helicopter from the freighter to the island on December 21 as part of a science team.
 The next day on the island, Miles encounters the survivors of the September 22 Oceanic Airlines Flight 815, who are believed to be dead by the world at large.
 Hostile and distrustful of the survivors for killing his colleague Naomi Dorrit (Marsha Thomason), Miles is taken prisoner by 815 survivor John Locke (Terry O'Quinn) and kept in a boathouse near a Barracks on the island.
 The next day, Miles temporarily escapes and bargains with Ben, who has also been taken prisoner: Miles will tell Widmore that Ben is dead in exchange for $3.2 million, double what Widmore was paying him.
 The Barracks are ransacked on December 27 by a mercenary team from the freighter, who murder six people.
 Miles leaves with Sawyer, Claire and Aaron for their beach camp.
 On the way, Miles stumbles upon the dead bodies of Karl and Danielle Rosseau.
 Later that night Claire disappears into the jungle and Sawyer initially blames Miles.

 Miles arrives on December 30, shortly before eight are rescued not far from the island, the freighter explodes and the mercenary team is killed by the Others, the island's indigenous people under Ben's leadership.
 Also that day, Ben moves the island through spacetime by turning a large frozen donkey wheel underground.